A cold electron-impact ion source driven by a photo-cathode -- New opportunities for the delivery of radioactive molecular beams?: Conclusions and outlook

 The new ion source will enable extraction and ionization of molecules at ISOLDE which are not stable at ultra-high temperatures.
 Development and implementation of this method at ISOLDE will expand its radioactive ion beam capabilities to refractory elements \cite{ballof2021concept} and help to serve the increasing demand in radioactive molecules for spectroscopy applications \cite{Ruiz2020,Safronova2018,Athanasakis:2748712}.

 \ack

 We would like to thank Mathieu Bovigny and Julien Thiboud for the assembly of the target unit used in our experiments, James Cruikshank for the support regarding the mass separator and Eric Chevallay for sharing his expertise about copper photo-cathodes.
-This project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No 654002.
+This project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement Nos.
+654002 and 861198–LISA–H2020-MSCA-ITN-2019.